Osazz/techchak_projects/deploy_web_app_using_ansible/README.md

   - put website in that folder

 #### Automating with Ansible playbook
-- create an hosts file and add your instance dns to it
+- create a hosts file and add your instance dns to it
 - create you ansible role and automate the server installation process

 n.b : to run ansible use -